-With the influx of electric vehicles comes a need for charging infrastructure.
-Throughout the country, businesses, governments and utilities have been installing electric vehicle charging stations.
-According to the U.S. Department of Energy’s Alternative Fuel Data Center, there are over 40,200 vehicle charging outlets across the country.
+The recent influx of EVs has brought with it a need for charging infrastructure.
+Businesses, governments and utilities have been installing charging stations across the country, and according to the U.S. Department of Energy’s Alternative Fuels Data Center, there are tens of thousands of locations currently available.

-Electric vehicles actually have their origin in the 1800s.
+EVs actually have their origin in the 1800s.
 The first American electric car was developed by William Morrison in 1891.
-His six-passenger wagon reached a top speed of 14 miles per hour (though it is worth noting that in 1899 the land speed record was set by an electric vehicle at 66 miles per hour).
-Morrison’s invention was considered the first practical example of an electric vehicle, and it spurred interest in electric transportation.
+His six-passenger wagon reached a top speed of 14 mph.
+(While this may seem slow, in 1899 the land speed record was set by an EV at 66 mph.)
+Morrison’s invention was considered the first practical example of an EV, and it spurred interest in electric transportation.

 The First Charging Stations

-So how did these electric vehicles get charged?
-At least one public charging station existed during the beginnings of electric transportation.
-In the early 20th century, General Electric produced the “Electrant,” which offered street charging in New York City.
-Electric vehicles could also be charged at the dealer’s own charging location, and batteries could be removed and charged separately.
+So how did these EVs charge?
+At least one public charging station existed during the early days of electric transportation.
+At the beginning of the 20th century, General Electric produced the “Electrant,” which offered street charging in New York City.
+EVs could also be charged at a dealer’s charging location, and batteries could be removed and charged separately.

-With more and more city homes being wired for electricity, home charging setups were developed as well, and personal charging equipment could be used for both DC and AC service.
-However, the process was much more involved and the setup less maneuverable than it is today.
+With more and more city homes being wired for electricity, home charging was developed as well, and personal charging equipment could be used for both DC and AC service.
+However, the process was more involved and the setup more unwieldy than what we are used to today.

 Bump in the Road

-Despite the early popularity of electric vehicles, they began to disappear from the streets after just a few years.
+Despite the early popularity of EVs, they began to disappear from the streets after just a few years.
 A number of events triggered this decline.
-For one, roadways improved beyond the city limits, and people wanted to get out and explore.
-With their slower speeds and shorter ranges, electric vehicles were not ideal for this type of travel.
+For one, roadways improved beyond city limits, and people wanted to get out and explore.
+With their slower speeds and shorter ranges, EVs were not ideal for this type of travel.

 At the same time, gasoline cars began to improve.
 In 1912, Charles Kettering designed the electric starter, which eliminated the need to manually hand crank vehicles and provided safer and more efficient travel.
-Furthermore, technology enhanced the internal combustion engine, and Henry Ford pioneered the Model T, which was both accessible and affordable.
-Declining gas prices made gas-based vehicles even more appealing, while electric models continued to be expensive.
+Furthermore, technology enhanced the internal combustion engine, and Henry Ford pioneered the accessible and affordable Model T. Declining gas prices made gas-powered vehicles even more appealing, while electric models continued to be costly.
 Indeed, they could be two-to-three times more expensive than gasoline cars.
-By 1930, electric vehicles had basically vanished from roads.
+By 1930, EVs had basically vanished from roads.

 Back on Track

-Interest in electric vehicles made a bit of a resurgence in the 1960s and 1970s, but it wasn’t until the early 1990s that a more substantial push for driving electric was realized.
-This surge was mainly driven by regulations, acts and legislation, such as the California Air Resources Board, which pushed for more fuel-efficient and emissions-free vehicles.
-In 1996, General Motors (GM) developed the first mass-produced all-electric car, the EV1.
+Interest in EVs made a bit of a resurgence in the 1960s and 1970s, but it wasn’t until the early 1990s that a more substantial push for driving electric was realized.
+This surge was mainly driven by regulations and legislation, such as the California Air Resources Board, which pushed for more fuel-efficient and emissions-free vehicles.
+In 1996, General Motors (GM) developed the first mass-produced battery-electric car, the EV1.
 The EV1 had a range of approximately 60 miles and a top speed of 80 mph.
-By 2002, though, GM discontinued the EV1.
+By 2002, though, GM discontinued it.
 The California Air Resources Board mandate had been weakened, and GM viewed electric transportation as an unprofitable sector of the market.
-Other electric vehicles of the time saw similar fates.
+Other EVs of the time saw similar fates.

-Approximately half a decade after the EV1’s discontinuation, GM was looking to reenter the market, along with other large automobile manufacturers, such as Nissan.
-Elon Musk and Tesla Motors (which was founded in 2003) were in the midst of producing their Roadster, an all-electric sports car that could travel 200 miles on a single charge.
-With renewed and reinvigorated interest, the focus centered on producing mass-market and affordable electric transportation.
-GM began working on the Chevrolet Volt, a plug-in hybrid electric vehicle with both a battery and small gasoline engine; and Nissan was gearing up for the LEAF, its all-electric car.
-With continued competition and improving technology, electric vehicles seemed back on track.
+Approximately half a decade after the EV1’s discontinuation, GM was looking to reenter the market along with other auto manufacturers, such as Nissan.
+Elon Musk and Tesla (which was founded in 2003) were in the midst of producing their Roadster, a battery-electric sports car that could travel 200 miles on a single charge.
+The focus now centered on producing mass-market and affordable electric transportation.
+GM began working on the Chevrolet Volt, a plug-in hybrid electric vehicle with both a battery and small gasoline engine; and Nissan was gearing up for the LEAF, its battery-electric car.
+With continued competition and improving technology, EVs seemed back on track.

-With renewed growth of electric vehicles, there was also an essential need for charging infrastructure.
-In a way, history was repeating itself with this aspect of vehicle progression.
-In the early 20th century, during the first dip in electric transportation and rise of gas-based cars, the number of gas stations was relatively scarce.
-Drivers needed to memorize the locations of gas stations when planning a trip, before they started popping up more frequently in the 1930s.
-Likewise, just two decades ago, electric vehicle charging stations were virtually nonexistent, but they are quickly becoming more and more numerous.
+The renewed interest in EVs triggered a need for charging infrastructure.
+In a way, history was repeating itself: In the early 20th century, during the first dip in electric transportation and rise of gas-powered cars, gas stations were scarce.
+Drivers needed to memorize their locations when planning a trip, before they started popping up more frequently in the 1930s.
+Likewise, just two decades ago, EV charging stations were virtually nonexistent, but they are quickly becoming more and more numerous.

-As charging technology improves, opportunities arise to integrate charging stations with the electric grid.
-Vehicle-to-grid technology allows the grid to communicate with a charging vehicle to supply demand response services by returning electricity to the grid.
-Similar technology exists for home usage where energy stored in a vehicle’s battery can help alleviate consumption of power in peak periods when demand is high or serve as a backup power supply during an outage.
-While these systems are still being developed and tested, many charging station owners across the country have been installing solar arrays to either charge the vehicle or offset the electricity used during charging with renewable energy.
+As the industry progresses, opportunities are arising to integrate charging with the electric grid to support its operation.
+For example, researchers are evaluating vehicle-to-grid technology, which allows a parked vehicle to return electricity back to the grid and can improve functionality.
+A similar system exists for the home, where energy stored in a vehicle’s battery can help alleviate consumption of power during peak periods when demand is high, or serve as backup during an outage.
+In addition, many charging station owners have installed solar arrays to charge vehicles or offset the electricity used for charging, producing a truly emissions-free experience.

 The Future is Electric

-Improving and more cost-effective batteries (which make up a third of the cost of an electric vehicle) will further reduce the price of electric vehicles, and technology continues to enhance their durability.
-Those developments, coupled with the spread and progress of charging stations, paint an optimistic picture for the electric vehicle future.
-Increased education about the benefits and specifics of these vehicles will be needed, but in the not-too-distant future, we will have a new heyday of electric transportation.
+These developments, coupled with the spread and progress of charging stations, paint an optimistic picture.
+Increased education about the benefits and specifics of these vehicles will be needed, but soon enough, we will have a new heyday of electric transportation.